DanielCConlon/social-network-api/README.md

 ## [Installation](#table-of-contents)

-Youa re going to need to run npm init.
+You are going to need to run npm init.
 Then you will need to run npm install express mongoose.
 This will get you all the packages you need in order to run this API.

 ## [Usage](#table-of-contents)